comp1100/comp1100.github.io/_sources/workshops/Week_3_Team_planning.md

 Basic team management planning means knowing:

 1. **Who** is doing each task.
-   a.
-One person per task.
+   * One person per task.
-   b.
-Hold people to account.
+   * Hold people to account.

 2. **What** each task is.
-   a.
-Make tasks measurable.
+   * Make tasks measurable.
-   b.
-Make reporting part of the tasks.
+   * Make reporting part of the tasks.

 3. **When** each tasks is due.
-   a.
-Five working days *maximum*.
+   * Five working days *maximum*.
-   b.
-Make deadlines specific.
+   * Make deadlines specific.
-   c.
-Shorter deadlines drive behaviour.
+   * Shorter deadlines drive behaviour.
-   d.
-Update deadline if missed.
+   * Update deadline if missed.

 ## Task planning exercises